RoelofSetsFire/data-processing-1/30 Homework/30 Scraping/20 Homework.md

 In this assignment you will learn to use the Document Object Model (DOM) using Python via the Pattern library, in a few weeks you will also access the DOM from Javascript.
-We provide some scaffolding for the programming excercise in this homework.
+We provide some scaffolding for the programming exercise in this homework.

-* The IMDB highest ranking TV-series exercise: [tvscraper.py]
+* The IMDB highest rated TV-series exercise: [tvscraper.py]

 [tvscraper.py]: tvscraper.py